Religion in Korea: Korean shamanism (Korean folk religion)

 That said, Shamans may perform gut (a ritualistic dance and song as a prayer to gods or ancestors, or a purification ritual.

 Korean Buddhism

 Buddhism was introduced from China during the Three Kingdoms period of Korea and had an important influence on the culture of the Silla and Goryeo dynasties and became the main religion of these two dynasties.
-Buddhism has far-reaching influence in the Yeongnam region of Korea, Gangwon-do, and Jeju Island.
+Buddhism has far-reaching influence in the Yeongnam region of Korea, Gangwon Province, and Jeju Island.
 The Jogye Sect is the main sect of Korean Buddhism, and most Korean Buddhist temples belong to the Jogye Sect, including the famous Buddhist temples of Bulguksa, Haeinsa, and Hwaeomsa.
 Other traditional Buddhist schools in Korea include the Taego Sect and the Cheontae Sect.